SALib/SALib/README.md

 For most applications, it will be helpful to run three separate processes: sampling, evaluation, and analysis.
 This approach is strongly recommended for users whose applications do not require modifications to the sampling/analysis routines.
 Steps:

-1. Perform sampling (see `shell-example-sample.sh` for an example).
+Step 1: Perform sampling (see `shell-example-sample.sh` for an example).
 Choose a method and a number of samples, along with other important options as shown in the file.
 ```
 python -B -m SALib.sample \
 	   -m saltelli \